kumbulanit/t-sql/tech company/untitled/module 3/Lesson3_Using_Column_and_Table_Aliases.md

 SELECT
     emp.FirstName + ' ' + emp.LastName AS EmployeeName,
     dept.DepartmentName AS Department,
-    emp.Salary AS CurrentSalary,
+    emp.BaseSalary AS CurrentSalary,
-    RANK() OVER (ORDER BY emp.Salary DESC) AS CompanywideSalaryRank, RANK() OVER (PARTITION BY emp.DepartmentID ORDER BY emp.Salary DESC) AS DepartmentSalaryRank, LAG(emp.Salary) OVER (ORDER BY emp.HireDate) AS PreviousHireSalary, LEAD(emp.Salary) OVER (ORDER BY emp.HireDate) AS NextHireSalary, AVG(emp.Salary) OVER (PARTITION BY emp.DepartmentID) AS DepartmentAverageSalary, emp.Salary - AVG(emp.Salary) OVER (PARTITION BY emp.DepartmentID) AS SalaryVarianceFromDeptAvg FROM Employees emp
+    RANK() OVER (ORDER BY emp.BaseSalary DESC) AS CompanywideSalaryRank, RANK() OVER (PARTITION BY emp.DepartmentID ORDER BY emp.BaseSalary DESC) AS DepartmentSalaryRank, LAG(emp.BaseSalary) OVER (ORDER BY emp.HireDate) AS PreviousHireSalary, LEAD(emp.BaseSalary) OVER (ORDER BY emp.HireDate) AS NextHireSalary, AVG(emp.BaseSalary) OVER (PARTITION BY emp.DepartmentID) AS DepartmentAverageSalary, emp.BaseSalary - AVG(emp.BaseSalary) OVER (PARTITION BY emp.DepartmentID) AS SalaryVarianceFromDeptAvg FROM Employees emp
 INNER JOIN Departments dept ON emp.DepartmentID = dept.DepartmentID
 WHERE emp.IsActive = 1;